JunqiLiu-SYSU/DT-JRD/README.md

 ├── model.py
 └── utils.py
 ```
+We also provided the source codes and pretrained weights of our previous study ([BC-JRD](https://ieeexplore.ieee.org/document/10349945)).

-📥 The pretrained ViT weights can be downloaded from:
+📥 The pretrained ViT weights used for training DT-JRD can be downloaded from:
 - [ViT-L/32](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_large_patch32_224_in21k-9046d2e7.pth)
 - [ViT-B/32](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_base_patch32_224_in21k-8db57226.pth)

 ## 📊 Dataset
 In this work and our previous study ([BC-JRD](https://ieeexplore.ieee.org/document/10349945)), we use the [OW-JRD (Object-wise Just Recognizable Distortion)](https://ieee-dataport.org/documents/object-wise-just-recognizable-distortion-dataset) dataset, as illustrated below.
 It consist of original and distorted images of detected objects from the COCO test set.
+DT-JRD is a non-reference model, and therefore only the original data is required.
+In contrast, BC-JRD is a full-reference model, which necessitates both the original and distorted data for training and validation.
 <p align="center">
   <img src="BC-JRD.png" alt="Framework Overview" width="700"/>
 </p>